toitware/toit-semver/README.md

   // Compare the two strings.
 Prints "Compare is: 1". print "Compare is: $(compare v1 v1-beta)"

-  // compare two strings: prints "Compare is: -1" print "Compare is: $(compare v1-beta v1)"
+  // Compare two strings: prints "Compare is: -1" print "Compare is: $(compare v1-beta v1)"

-  // compare two strings: prints "Compare is: 0" print "Compare is: $(compare v1 v1)"
+  // Compare two strings: prints "Compare is: 0" print "Compare is: $(compare v1 v1)"

 ```

-## Switches relaxing some parsing rules
+## Modifying parsing rules
-This library allows several switches that relax some of the rules in order to
+This library allows several options that relax some Semver rules.
+These can be
-prevent parsing failures that normally throw an error (which may otherwise
+used to prevent parsing failures that normally throw an error (which may
-potentially cause code to crash/stop):
+otherwise potentially cause code to crash/stop):
 | Example switch | Examples using the switch |
 | - | - |
 | `.parse "1" --accept-missing-minor` |  Will parse as `1.0.0`. |